szilvia-csernus/rabbit_sanctuary/README.md

 ## Adopt Page
 <br>

 The `Adopt page` provides essential information about rabbit re-homing.
-Its aim is to encourage the user to make the next step in the adoption process and visit the centre.
+It aims to encourage the user to make the next step in the adoption process and visit the centre.
 To support this goal, I included a rabbit gallery as well as `Visit Us buttons` to lead the user to the `Contact Us page`.
 <br>

 ![adopt-light-mode](assets/images/readme-images/adopt-light-mode.jpeg)